 SECTION 4-2 LIBRARY TRUSTEES.

-(a) Composition, Term of Office - There shall be a board of trustees of the public library which shall consist of six persons elected for terms of four years each, so arranged that three such terms shall expire at each biennial town election.
+(a) Composition, Term of Office - There shall be a board of trustees of the public library which shall consist of six persons elected for terms of four years each, so arranged that three such terms shall expire at each biennial city election.

-(b) Powers and Duties - The board of trustees of the public library shall have the custody and management of the library and reading rooms and of all property of the town devoted to library purposes.
-All funds raised or appropriated by the town for the support and maintenance of the library shall be expended under the direction of the said board.
-All funds or property which the town may receive by gift or bequest, or otherwise, for library purposes shall be administered by the said board in accordance with the terms of such gift, bequest or otherwise.
+(b) Powers and Duties - The board of trustees of the public library shall have the custody and management of the library and reading rooms and of all property of the city devoted to library purposes.
+All funds raised or appropriated by the city for the support and maintenance of the library shall be expended under the direction of the said board.
+All funds or property which the city may receive by gift or bequest, or otherwise, for library purposes shall be administered by the said board in accordance with the terms of such gift, bequest or otherwise.

 The board of trustees of the public library shall, subject to appropriation, have the following specific powers and duties:

-To appoint a director of the library and to set the director's salary within the salary range set by the town manager.
+To appoint a director of the library and to set the director's salary within the salary range set by the city manager.

 1) The director shall be charged with the day-to-day administration of the library system including appointment, supervision and removal of all other employees connected with the library system, fixing their salaries, defining their duties, and making rules concerning their tenure of office, subject to policy directives adopted by the library trustees and the provisions of any applicable collective bargaining agreement.